techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 }
 ```

 The first parameter is the endpoint, and the closure returns a response to the request.
-The returned value must be of a type who conforms to the `ResponseRepresentable` protocol.
+The returned value must be of a type that conforms to the [`ResponseRepresentable` protocol](https://vapor.github.io/documentation/http/response-representable.html).
 Strings and JSON already conform to this protocol, but it's also possible to create a [custom response](https://vapor.github.io/documentation/http/response-representable.html).

 ```swift
 drop.get("hello") { request in